tweag/nickel/doc/manual/contracts.md

 - the *immediate part* which is evaluated first and produces an answer right away.
 This answer is either:
-  - `'Ok` to signal immediate success and forego the delayed checks (if any)
+  - `'Done` to signal immediate success and forego the delayed checks (if any)
-  - `'Proceed` to signal that the immediate part didin't detect any error, but the delayed checks must still be performed
+  - `'Ok` to signal that the immediate part didn't detect any error, but the delayed checks must still be performed
   - `'Error {..}` to signal immediate failure